 Non-operative treatment uses braces to unload the overloaded inner side of the knee.
 This treatment method is used in mild cases below the age of 3.
 Bracing may take up to 2 years and can be cumbersome.

 There are several different surgical treatments:

 - Corrective osteotomy: The bone is cut and the angulation is corrected.
 Metal wires are usually used to stabilize the cut bone and the patient is put in a plaster cast usually for 5 to 6 weeks.
 Alternatively, an external fixator may be used to hold the bones in the corrected position while they heal.

-- Guided Growth: The healthy side of the growth plate is restricted by using a small plate and two screws, giving a chance for the slow part to make up for the bow and straighten the leg again.
+- Guided growth: The healthy side of the growth plate is restricted by using a small plate and two screws, giving a chance for the slow part to make up for the bow and straighten the leg again.
 This surgery is simple, and the growth arrest of the growth plate is reversible simply by removing the screws.
-In cases of rebound, the screws are put again for correction.
+In cases of rebound, the screws are put in again for correction.
 The surgery takes about 30 minutes and the child can walk immediately after surgery.
 The period of treatment depends on the amount of correction needed.
-The patient usually follows up every 4 months to monitor the gradual correction and the screws are removed when the legs are straightened out again.
+The patient usually follows up every 4 months to monitor the gradual correction and the screws are removed when the legs are straightened out.

 - Hemiplateau elevation: In severe cases where part of the joint line is depressed, the depressed part is elevated through a bone cut.
 Screws, metal wires or an external fixator are usually used to maintain correction until bone healing occurs in 5 to 6 weeks.
 During this time, the child wears a cast and cannot put weight on the leg.

 - External fixation: When there is severe deformity, and especially when the leg is too short, external fixation is commonly used for treatment.
 The fixator is typically worn on the leg for 3 to 4 months.

 Why choose the International Center for Limb Lengthening for treatment of Blount disease?